-The Tourist Office welcomes you in Moissac, on the UNESCO World Heritage list due to the Santiago de Compostela pilgrim route.
+The Tourist Office welcomes you during your visit to Moissac.
+The Abbaye is classified on the UNESCO World Heritage list due to the Santiago de Compostela pilgrim route.

 The GR65 In Moissac